BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Lone Hunter** `PASSIVE`

-Shelob may never be taken as part of another model's Warband, or benefit from the Heroic Actions of other models.
+Shelob may never be included in another model's Warband.
+Additionally, Shelob can never benefit from the Heroic Actions of other models.

 - **She is always hungry** `PASSIVE`

-If not Engagement in Combat at the start of her Activation, Shelob can kill a friendly model within 1".
-If she does, until the end of that turn, she may re-roll one dice in any Duel roll.
+At the start of her Activation, so long as she is not Engaged in Combat, Shelob can choose to kill a friendly model within 1" of her - remove the chosen model as a casualty.
+If she does, until the end of the turn Shelob may re-roll a single dice during any Duel Roll she participates in.

 - **She hungers for sweeter meats** `PASSIVE`

-Shelob gains +1 Attack whilst Engaged in Combat with an enemy Man, Elf Dwarf or Hobbit model.
+Shelob adds 1 to her Attacks characteristic whilst she is Engaged in Combat with an enemy Man, Elf, Dwarf or Hobbit model.

 - **Caught in a Web** `BRUTAL POWER ATTACK`

-Shelob can choose to direct a single strike at one model in the Combat.
-That model suffers one Strength 8 hit, and if it survives, the model is treated as being under the effect of the [Paralyse] magical power.
-The model will also not automatically recover if Shelob is slain, leaves the board, or reduced to zero Will points.
+Instead of making Strikes, Shelob may instead choose a single enemy model that was involved in the Combat.
+The chosen model immediately suffers a single Strength 8 hit and, if it survives, will be subject to the [Paralyse] Magical Power - however, the model will not automatically recover should Shelob be removed as a casualty, leave the board or be reduced to 0 Will Points.

 </div>